jasonsjones/mean-sandbox/README.md

     * simple interface to add a new 'todo'
     * *TODO* (a little meta...): implement data caching for the the todo list

+* Implements ATM cash tracker
+    * tracks amount spent and amount remaining for atm withdrawals
+    * provides a detailed view to add new purchases
+    * implements custom directives